Heritage Impact Assessment

 What is a Heritage Impact Assessment?

-A Heritage Impact Assessment (HIA) measures the impact of new development on historic assets and their setting.
+A Heritage Impact Assessment (HIA) considers the impact of new development on historic assets and their setting.

 The local planning authority may request a Heritage Impact Assessment to be submitted with a planning application where a proposed development will affect the significance of a heritage asset, in compliance with local planning policy and paragraph 189 of the National Planning Policy Framework (NPPF).
 The NPPF indicates a heritage statement should be ‘proportionate to the asset’s importance’ and ‘no more than is sufficient’.